-There's a lot of competition in the apartment industry and branding matters when residents must decide whether to move out or are deciding among potential new homes.
+There's a lot of competition in the apartment industry and brancing matters when residents must decide whether to move out or are deciding among potential new homes.
 So your brand matters!
-96% of respondents in an August 2014 Apartment Finder survey reported that they were influenced by on-line reviews while searching for their apartment.
+A 2019 Renter Insight and Digital Engagement survey found that 93% of US apartment seekers have used online reviews in their search.
+74% of those look at 1-10 reviews; 85% will look at a review after a friend or family member recommends it and 64% would actually pay more rent for a highly ranked or reviewed community.